mohitrajain/wire-docs/src/how-to/administrate/backup-disaster-recovery.md

 ### Restoring Cassandra from a backup

-If you correctly backed up your Cassandra database, you should have a series of `snapshot` files, which you now need to restore over your "fresh" (ie. empty) Cassandra installation.
+If you correctly backed up your Cassandra database, you should have a series of `snapshot` files, which you now need to restore over your “fresh” (ie. empty) Cassandra installation.

 [This page from the Cassandra documentation](https://docs.datastax.com/en/cassandra-oss/3.0/cassandra/operations/opsBackupSnapshotRestore.html) goes over how to restore from snapshots.